 So how does this affect prices?

-Don’t forget that in order to purchase R22, you have to be an EPA-certified technician.
+Recall that in order to purchase R22, you have to be an EPA-certified technician.
 So, the normal homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This expense is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
+In addition, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
+This expense is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

-If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our professionals come out to review your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade due to the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re right, it is.
+This is why when our professionals come out to review your unit we check to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade due to the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?